ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

   --blockchain-specs '[{"vm_name": "subnetevm", "genesis": "/tmp/subnet-evm-genesis.json"}]'
 ```

+We can look at the server terminal tab and see it booting up the local network.
 If the network startup is successful then you should see something like this.

 ``` bash